Saimon-bd/node_js_deployment/README.md

 #### You should now be able to visit your IP with no port (port 80) and see your app.
 Now let's add a domain

 ### 9 Add domain in goDaddy.com
-If you have domain, you can add A record to your EC2 instance IP with a new subdomain as I'm going to show you next
+If you have a domain, you can add A record to your EC2 instance IP with a new subdomain as I'm going to show you next

-#### 9.1 Check that Port 80 redirect to Nodejs server
+#### 9.1 Check that Port 80 redirects to the Nodejs server

 ### 10 Installing Free SSL